 In January 2020, an outbreak of a new strain of coronavirus disease, COVID-19, was identified.
 The World Health Organization declared COVID-19 a public health emergency on March 11, 2020.
-In response, all public schools in the Commonwealth were closed on March 13, 2020 and remained closed through the remainder of the 2019/2020 school year, with District students, staff, and faculty transitioned to remote operations.
-For the fiscal year ended June 30, 2020, the COVID-19 outbreak has resulted in expenditures coming in below budget.
-In September 2020, the District began its 2020/2021 school year with hybrid and virtual learning model operations available to its students, and eventually offered in-person as well as virtual options.
-While this disruption is anticipated to be temporary, the extent of the impact of COVID-19 on the District's operational and financial performance will depend on the development of COVID-19, including the duration and spread of the outbreak, the development of a vaccine, and the ongoing impact on students, employees, and vendors, all of which are uncertain and cannot be reasonably predicted at the current time.
+In response, all public schools in the Commonwealth were closed on March 13, 2020 and remained closed through the remainder of the 2019/2020 school year, with District students, staff and faculty transitioned to remote operations.
+The 2020/2021 school year was held with in-person, hybrid and virtual learning model operations available to its students.
+To the date, the majority of the 2021/2022 school year has been operating with in-person learning.
+While this disruption is anticipated to be temporary, the extent of the impact of COVID-19 on District's operational and financial performance will depend on the ongoing pandemic, including the duration and spread of the outbreak and the ongoing impact on students, employees and vendors, all of which are uncertain and cannot be reasonably predicted at the current time.
 The District's Board of Directors and management are monitoring the outbreak and potential financial impact, which remains uncertain.

-16. Non-Monetary Transactions
+16. Nonmonetary Transactions

 The District receives USDA Donated Commodities in the Food Service Fund.
 These donated commodities are valued at an estimated market value and recognized as federal revenue with unused commodities recorded as inventory.
-The total food commodities donated by the federal government and received by the District during 2020 were \$35,813.
+The total food commodities donated by the federal government and received by the District during 2021 were \$32,147.